 “This Committee exists to protect homeowners from making costly home updates which are not permitted by our community guidelines.

 “If I could ask one thing of residents, it would be this: when you learn your neighbors are considering an update to their yards or home exteriors, don’t try to guide them in the application process yourself, and don’t discount the process by telling them, ‘It’s better to ask for forgiveness than permission.’
 This is unkind advice because homeowners can end up with extra financial costs by not following guidelines.
 Instead, ask them if they’ve reviewed the SRCA Modification Design Guidelines, been in contact with our professional staff, submitted their Modification Applications, and received Committee approval.

 “On a personal level, it can be truly heartbreaking for our volunteers when they must deny someone’s property modification.
 We are all neighbors, after all.
 But the volunteers serve to uphold the Modification Design Guidelines in the belief that we can preserve the continuity and beauty of our community over time.
 Homeowners play a vital role by respecting the application process.”Kristen Vartian

 WHAT IS THE MARC?

 The Master Architectural Review Committee (MARC) is a designated subcommittee which works with the Modifications Committee.
 The MARC consists of professional advisers who oversee the design of all new homes built by developers in Stonebridge Ranch to ensure they meet the community’s premier aesthetic standards.
-The MARC also hears second-level homeowner appeals.
-Final-level appeals are heard by the Appeals Committee, which consists of members of the Board of Directors.

 Occasionally, natural events such as severe hail storms affect our community at large.
 In the aftermath of such events, an unusually large number of residents may need to make exterior property modifications, such as replacing their roofing or fencing.